Welcome to the School of Medicine Admissions Website

-The application process is competitive and each applicant is subject to an individual, holistic review.
 It is the policy of New York Medical College to seek to admit a diverse class, with respect to gender, race, ethnicity, cultural and economic background and life experience.
 The College believes that a diverse student body provides a valuable educational experience that prepares the medical student for the real world of medical practice in a multicultural society.
 Diversity in medicine has been shown to improve access to health care for underserved populations.
 Strongly motivated students from educationally deprived and historically underrepresented backgrounds are actively sought and encouraged to apply.
 A candidate will not be denied admission on the basis of any legally prohibited discrimination involving, but not limited to, such factors as race, color, creed, religion, national or ethnic origin, age, gender, sexual orientation or disability.

 The Admissions Committee -- composed of members of the faculty, clinicians, and community stakeholders -- has the difficult task of selecting an entering class from thousands of applicants.
 There are many more applicants who meet the qualifications for the study of medicine than can be admitted to an incoming class.
 Each applicant is subject to an individualized, balanced holistic review – weighing personal characteristics in equal measure with academic metrics and foundational experiences.

 The committee strives to select those candidates who demonstrate proficiency in foundational competencies the School of Medicine believes are essential for success in medical school and professional practice.
 These include but are not limited to pre-medical knowledge, aptitude for patient care, interpersonal and communication skills, self-directed learning and improvement, professionalism, and knowledge of the healthcare system and current healthcare issues.